Home > Analyses > Consumer Cyclical > International Paper Company

 Ball Corporation14.3B

-International Paper Company ranks 1st among its 5 competitors.
-Its market cap exceeds the leader’s scale by 10.24%, positioning it above both the average market cap of the top 10 (18.9B) and the sector median (19.4B).
-The company leads with a 13.3% gap to the closest competitor below.
+International Paper Company ranks 1st among its competitors with a market cap 8.2% above the sector leader benchmark.
+It stands above both the average market cap of the top 10 and the median in its sector.
+The company leads the pack with an 11.2% gap below to its nearest competitor.

 Comparisons with competitors